pingcap/docs/reference/tools/tiup/mirrors.md

 ### Create a private mirror

 The process of creating a private mirror is similar to that of creating an offline installer.
-The only difference is that you need to upload the content of the `package` directory to CDN or a file server.
+The only difference is that, to create a private mirror, you need to upload the content of the `package` directory to CDN or a file server.
 Execute the following command to create a private mirror:

 {{< copyable "shell-regular" >}}